kilpkonn/msc-thesis/main.typ

   bar(my_string); // error[E0382]: use of moved value: `my_string`
 }
 ```
+#todo("Indicate cursor position somehow")
+#todo("Explain the error, sepparate section")
 The most logical fix for it is to go back to where the function `foo` is called and change the call to `foo(my_string.clone())` so that the variable of `my_string` doesnt get moved.
 However if we only suggest items that borrow check the `bar(my_string)` function call would be ruled out as there is no way to call it without modifying the rest of the program.

 == Implementation (week 6)
+#todo("What happens in ra outside term search, what are hir, mir etc. how the term search is triggered")
 We've implemented term search as an addition to `rust-analyzer`, the official LSP client for the Rust language.
 The main implementation is done in the High-Level Intermediate Representation (HIR) level of abstraction and borrow checking queries are made in MIR level of abstraction.